shapeblue/mbx/README.md

     $ agentscp 172.20.1.10

+To push new changes to your Managment server use:

+    $ mgmtscp 172.20.0.185

 Using IDEA IDE:
 - Import the `cloudstack` directory and select `Maven` as build system
 - Go through the defaults, in the profiles page at least select noredist, vmware